jcraftsman/evolutionary-design-workshop/python/step-by-step-python.md

         self.safe_box.upload.assert_called_once_with(picture_path)
 ```

-We still need, somehow, to list file paths inside a directory.
+At this point, we don't care about low level details in the Analyzer class.

-And, we won't care about low level details in the Analyzer class.
+But, we still need to list file paths within the directory.

-> This is where we will play with the rule 2:
+> This is where we will play with the rule #2:
 >
 > :relieved:  Whenever your test or implementation needs something, create a stub!

-We can introduce a file_finder (`self.finder = Mock()`) that will provide us with this abstraction.
+So, we can introduce a file_finder (`self.finder = Mock()`) that will provide us with this abstraction.

-Our first unit can be like:
+Our first unit test becomes as follows:

 ```python
     def test_index_should_upload_a_file_to_safebox_when_there_is_one_file_in_directory(self):